Planning in content marketing: the structure is crucial!

 1. Finding ideas is much easier.

-2. You think in terms of the topic/story rather than the channel or format (and therefore control the "story" better).
+2. You think in terms of topic story rather than the channel or format (and thus have better control over the "story").

 3. With good tagging and the right tools, it is much easier to look at performance (in terms of the goals defined for the content) qualitatively rather than quantitatively.

-Gradually, team members' roles should also be based on topics rather than on channels or the classic, often "obsolete" departments.
-I have made the slides from my workshop available on Slideshare and also shared some learnings from past projects at the end.
-Have fun browsing through them.
+Gradually, the roles of team members should also be topics on topics rather than channels or traditional, often "obsolete" departments.
+I have made the slides from my workshop available on Slideshare and, at the end, I have also shared some lessons learned from past projects.
+Enjoy browsing through them.